Berulacks/10ftwm/README.md

 ### Requirements:

-XCB and lirc are required.
+XCB and lirc are required libraries.
+10ftwm only runs on Linux, sadly, because it uses Linux's joystick.h for controller input.

 ### Build instructions: